 Please note: In the Course Schedule below, the chapter numbers for the Earl Babbie book are as per the 13th Edition.
 The Chapters numbers for the 13th and the 10th editions are provided at the end of the syllabus.
 If you buy a different edition, look for the corresponding chapter titles.
 Chapter numbers for the Salkind book are as per the 6th Edition.
 The Chapters numbers for the 6th and the 2nd editions are provided at the end of the syllabus.
 If you buy a different edition, look for the corresponding chapter titles.
-Chapter numbers for the Agresti and Finlay book are as per the 4th Edition.
-The Chapters numbers for the 4th and the 3rd editions are provided at the end of the syllabus.
+Chapter numbers for the 4th Edition.
+The Chapters numbers for the 4th editions are provided at the end of the syllabus.
+If you buy a different edition, look for the corresponding chapter titles.
+Chapter numbers for the 4th Edition.
+The Chapters numbers for the 3rd editions are provided at the end of the syllabus.
 If you buy a different edition, look for the corresponding chapter titles.

-Week 1 (January 30)
+Week 1 (January 29)